-They are to my knowledge, bowls of goodness.
-Usually plant-based and adored by vegans, a Buddha bowl are most popular when filled with a variety of vegetables and grains.
+Buddha bowls are to my knowledge, bowls of goodness.
+Usually plant-based and adored by vegans, the best ones are filled with a variety of vegetables and grains.

-They are perfect meals which come in handy when you:
+They are perfect and handy meals when you:

 - have left-over produce in your fridge